Circle actions on UHF-absorbing $C^*$-algebras: The Rokhlin property: rigidity and genericity

 On the other hand,

 for all $\zeta\in\T$, which finishes the proof. \end{proof}

 We point out that a tensor product action may have the \Rp\ without any of the tensor factors having the \Rp, even if one of the actions is the trivial action.
-See Example \ref{nice example on Ot without proof} and Proposition \ref{nice example on Ot with proof}.
-This is analogous to the fact that a diagonal action on a product space may be free without any of the factors being free, except that examples with the trivial action do not exist.\\ The proposition below is the analog of the fact that an equivariant inverse limit of free actions is free.
+This is analogous to the fact that a diagonal action on a product space may be free without any of the factors being free, except that such examples with the trivial action as one of the factors do not exist in the commutative setting.\\ The proposition below is the analog of the fact that an equivariant inverse limit of free actions is free.